Managing a new baby and caring for a toddler or older children can be challenging.

 Breastfed babies are easy to travel with.
 All you need to bring are nappies and wipes.

 If your baby falls asleep, remove them from the sling or baby carrier as soon as possible.
-Place them on their back to sleep.
-Laying on their back is the safest way for your baby to sleep.
 Sleeping in a baby carrier or sling could block your child’s nose and mouth.
 This can make it harder for them to breathe.

 Feel free to feed your baby wherever you have to be with the other children.

-For example, in a:
+For example, you can feed them in a:

 - shopping centre